biigbang0001/Wallet-Bridge-Readme/README.md

 **Q: Does my 12-word seed generate the same addresses as my email+password?**
 > A: Yes, if the seed was generated by the email+password method.
 You can export your seed after connecting.

-### WRAP questions
+### Confirmation questions

-**Q: Why 6 confirmations?**
+**Q: Why does the number of confirmations vary?**
-> A: To ensure the FIX transaction is final and prevent double-spends.
+> A: The bridge adapts security to the transferred amount.
+The higher the amount, the more confirmations are required to ensure transaction irreversibility.

-**Q: How long for 6 confirmations?**
+**Q: How long for confirmations?**
 > A: Variable.
-FIX is a SHA-256 blockchain where time between blocks depends on network hashrate.
-It can take ~10-60 minutes.
+FIX is a SHA-256 blockchain where time between blocks depends on network hashrate:
+> - 6 conf.: ~10-60 minutes
+> - 12 conf.: ~20-120 minutes
+> - 20 conf.: ~30-200 minutes

-**Q: My TX is at 6/6 but no wFIX?**
+**Q: My TX reached the required confirmations but no wFIX?**
 > A: The daemon processes TXs periodically.
 Wait a few minutes.
 If nothing after 1h, contact support.

-### UNWRAP questions

-**Q: How long does unwrap take?**
-> A: The daemon sends FIX after detecting your burn.
-You can spend your FIX after just 1 network confirmation.

-**Q: Do I need to wait for 6 confirmations for unwrap?**
-> A: No!
-Unlike wrap, you can use your FIX after just 1 confirmation.
-The wallet displays your balance as soon as the TX is visible.

 ### Technical questions